openframeworks/ofSite/_documentation/math/ofVec2f.markdown

 _description: _

-Returns a 2D vector ( ofVec2f ) that's match the presice middle point between the vector and other one given as parameter
+Returns a 2D vector ( ofVec2f ) that's match the precise middle point between the vector and other one given as parameter